-Bourbon Brown Sugar Smoked Pulled Pork is one of those recipes for the ages.
-Classic BBQ low and slow cooking combines with punchy, tongue-tingling flavors to make your mouth real happy!
+Bourbon Brown Sugar Pulled Pork is one of those recipes for the ages.
+Classic BBQ low and slow cooking combines with punchy, tongue-tingling flavors to make for a pulled pork experience unlike any other.

 Bourbon Brown Sugar Pulled Pork

-PRO TIPS: The steps in this recipe are easy to follow, but can be made much easier by investing in a good meat thermometer I strongly recommend the Thermapen MK4 from Thermoworks).
+- Invest in a good meat thermometer.
+When choosing an instant read thermometer, I strongly recommend the Thermapen MK4 from Thermoworks.
 The ideal temperature for transferring the pork to the foil pan is 165 degrees F and for ending up tender pulled pork when it is finished is between 201 and 203 degrees F. Keep an eye on your temperature and you’ll have perfect results every time!

 Bourbon Brown Sugar Smoked Pulled Pork